-The service was successful in bidding for £3.0m of capital grant, provided by the government, in order to deliver longer term efficiency savings.
-This funded the conversion of Skelmersdale Fire Station onto the Day Crewing Plus system, as well as providing £2.4m of grant to contribute to the cost of redevelopment of Lancaster Fire Station in order to provide a joint Fire and Ambulance Station.
-However due to delays in identifying a suitable site work on this scheme did not occur in 2015/16 but is scheduled to commence in 2016/17.
-As part of this project the Authority purchased an adjacent property in May 2016.
+The service was previously successful in bidding for £2.4m of capital grant, provided by the government, in order to deliver longer term efficiency savings.
+This is contributing to the cost of redeveloping Lancaster Fire Station in order to provide a joint Fire and Ambulance Station.

-The Balance Sheet shows that the Authorities Total Net Liabilities decreasing to £572m.
+The Balance Sheet shows that the Authorities Total Net Liabilities increasing to £687m.
 However this reflects the Authorities compliance with International Accounting Standards and in particular the requirement to show the full pensions liability in the accounts.
-Whilst the liability on the Local Government Pension Scheme is partly funded the Fire-fighters Pension Scheme is unfunded, i.e. there are no assets from which future liabilities will be paid, and hence the Authority's overall pension liability of £672m is extremely large.
-If this liability was excluded the Authorities Total Net Assets would have increased to £98m.
+Whilst the liability on the Local Government Pension Scheme is partly funded the Fire-fighters Pension Scheme is unfunded, i.e. there are no assets from which future liabilities will be paid, and hence the Authority's overall pension liability of £797m is extremely large.
+If this liability was excluded the Authorities Total Net Assets would have increased to £110m.

-Long term assets have increased in value to £90.0m, reflecting the expenditure incurred in year and the net outcome of revaluations.
-Included within this is the disposal of the old Chorley Fire Station site.
+Long term assets have increased in value to £98.5m, reflecting the expenditure incurred in year and the net outcome of revaluations.

-Long term borrowing has reduced to £5.6m, as maturing loans are paid off in line with the Treasury Management Strategy.
-Funds continue to be set aside to provide scope to repay debt in future years, utilising balances previously charged to revenue in the form of Minimum Revenue Provision (MRP), as well as this year's £0.2m additional voluntary MRP payment.
+Long term borrowing has reduced to £5.2m, as maturing loans are paid off in line with the Treasury Management Strategy.
+Funds continue to be set aside to provide scope to repay debt in future years, utilising balances previously charged to revenue in the form of Minimum Revenue Provision (MRP), as well as this year's £0.03m additional voluntary MRP payment.